 How did Bell Environmental discover this roach?
 We’re pleased to point you to New York Magazine’s full account of our discovery in an article addressing the presence and prevalence of cockroaches in New York City that was published a few weeks after the breaking news story.

-Here’s the story: One of our pest control technicians was servicing exterior rodent bait stations installed in an elevated garden/walking park in New York City.
+Here’s blog and digestible version the story: One of our pest control technicians was servicing exterior rodent bait stations installed in an elevated garden/walking park in New York City.
 The New York P. japonica population appeared to seek refuge and shelter in and under manmade objects as well as amongst the 100,000 ornamental plants.
 Large pockets of Yamato cockroaches were found under removable boardwalk sections in the garden’s walking paths as well as inside rodent bait stations and irrigation water valve boxes.
 Several specimens (adults and nymphs) were collected and examined by three local entomologists who were uncertain of their taxonomy.
 The samples were then sent to the University of Florida for identification.
 DNA barcoding was performed at Rutgers University with the determination that the specimens submitted were believed to be Periplaneta japonica.
 The full tale of the universities’ efforts to identify this insect can be found here along with the Rutgers entomologists’ discussion of this recent invasion in light of the known life history traits of this species, and their specific predictions for its impact in the urban northeastern United States.

 New York City shares the same geographical latitude with Japan (40 degrees N) which may help to answer how this insect is able to survive the New York winters.
 The freeze tolerant capabilities of this cockroach appear to be similar to that of another exterior living cockroach commonly found in the northeastern United States, the Pennsylvania woods roach (Parcoblatta pennsylvanica).